vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 If we work on the assumption that this boon must have been represented in the narrative of the architrave, we should answer the question how it has been de picted in its iconographic programme.
 The weapon (astra) is called ‘belonging to Rudra’ or ‘fierce’ (raudra), but more significantly: ‘Head of Brahmā’.
 This may refer, as we have seen above (p.
 589), to one of the Pāśupata key myths, namely the cutting off of the fifth head of Brahmā by Siva/Nīlalohita.
 This ´ myth was known in the last phase of the Mahābhārata composition, where Siva ´ is called Brahmaśiropaharta (sic).
 54

-The full story is first told in the Skandapurān. a.
+The full story is first told in the Skandapurāṇa.

 Then, ordered by Parameśvara, this lord Nīlalohita, his (matted) hair coiled into a top-knot (kapardin), took the Head of Brahmā.